vokimon/apunts/computers/godot/concepts.md

 		- `Named.keys()` returns a dictionary name -> value
 		- `Named.values()` returns just the values
 	- Accessed `Named.THING_1` or from outside `MyClass.Named.THING_1`

+Named enums allow more introspection, still print will show the value not the label.

 ## Encapsulating attributes